 Micronutrient malnutrition in India is a serious public health issue affecting large section of population, impacting physical and mental growth.
-In order to overcome the deficiency of Vitamin A and D, Haryana Dairy Development Cooperative has started fortification of Toned milk and Double Toned Milk under the brand name ?Vita? in the month of March, 2016.
-Haryana, one of the top milk producing states, whereas Haryana Dairy Development Cooperative contributes by processing 3 lakh litres of milk per day and fortifying1.05 lakh litres of milk per day.
-Many of the states like Haryana, Chandigarh, Himachal Pradesh, Delhi and some parts of Rajasthan are benefitted by fortified milk ?Vita?.
+In order to overcome the deficiency of Vitamin A and D, Haryana Dairy Development Cooperative has started fortification of Toned milk and Double Toned Milk.
+Haryana, one of the top milk producing states, whereas Haryana Dairy Development Cooperative contributes by processing 3 lakh litres of milk per day and fortifying 1.05 lakh litres of milk per day.
+Many of the states like Haryana, Chandigarh, Himachal Pradesh, Delhi and some parts of Rajasthan are benefitted by fortified milk.
 Hence, Haryana Dairy Development Cooperative created the product and forged a path to success.

 To eradicate micronutrient malnutrition and to support the nation-wide fortification initiative of FSSAI and Tata Trust, the West Assam Milk Producers Cooperative Union Limited (WAMUL), commonly known as 'Purabi' is fortifying 'Smart Milk' (Toned Milk) with Vitamins A & D. Now, the fortified milk of Purabi is available in a new blue pack with the '+F' logo of FSSAI.
 With more and more quality and health conscious consumers preferring packed pasteurized milk, Purabi has crossed daily average sales of over 20,000 litres of fortified milk in the markets of Guwahati and other towns.
 Fortified milk of ?Purabi?
 Dairy has started to skyrocket in popularity with some promotional activities.